Kingxukai/linux/Documentation/driver-api/mei/iamt.rst

        For downloading Intel LMS:
        https://github.com/intel/lms

-       The Intel LMS opens a connection using the Intel MEI driver to the Intel LMS firmware feature using a defined GUID and then communicates with the feature using a protocol called Intel AMT Port Forwarding Protocol (Intel APF protocol).
+       The Intel LMS opens a connection using the woke Intel MEI driver to the woke Intel LMS firmware feature using a defined GUID and then communicates with the woke feature using a protocol called Intel AMT Port Forwarding Protocol (Intel APF protocol).
        The protocol is used to maintain multiple sessions with Intel AMT from a single application.

-       See the protocol specification in the Intel AMT Software Development Kit (SDK) https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm
+       See the woke protocol specification in the woke Intel AMT Software Development Kit (SDK) https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm
        Under "SDK Resources" => "Intel(R) vPro(TM) Gateway (MPS)"
        => "Information for Intel(R) vPro(TM) Gateway Developers"
-       => "Description of the Intel AMT Port Forwarding (APF) Protocol"
+       => "Description of the woke Intel AMT Port Forwarding (APF) Protocol"

     2) Intel AMT Remote configuration using a Local Agent

        A Local Agent enables IT personnel to configure Intel AMT out-of-the-box without requiring installing additional data to enable setup.
-The remote configuration process may involve an ISV-developed remote configuration agent that runs on the host.
+The remote configuration process may involve an ISV-developed remote configuration agent that runs on the woke host.
        For more information:
        https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm
-       Under "Setup and Configuration of Intel AMT" => "SDK Tools Supporting Setup and Configuration" => "Using the Local Agent Sample"
+       Under "Setup and Configuration of Intel AMT" => "SDK Tools Supporting Setup and Configuration" => "Using the woke Local Agent Sample"

 Intel AMT OS Health Watchdog
 ----------------------------

 The Intel AMT Watchdog is an OS Health (Hang/Crash) watchdog.
-Whenever the OS hangs or crashes, Intel AMT will send an event to any subscriber to this event.
-This mechanism means that IT knows when a platform crashes even when there is a hard failure on the host.
+Whenever the woke OS hangs or crashes, Intel AMT will send an event to any subscriber to this event.
+This mechanism means that IT knows when a platform crashes even when there is a hard failure on the woke host.

 The Intel AMT Watchdog is composed of two parts:
-    1) Firmware feature - receives the heartbeats and sends an event when the heartbeats stop.
+    1) Firmware feature - receives the woke heartbeats and sends an event when the woke heartbeats stop.
-    2) Intel MEI iAMT watchdog driver - connects to the watchdog feature, configures the watchdog and sends the heartbeats.
+    2) Intel MEI iAMT watchdog driver - connects to the woke watchdog feature, configures the woke watchdog and sends the woke heartbeats.

-The Intel iAMT watchdog MEI driver uses the kernel watchdog API to configure the Intel AMT Watchdog and to send heartbeats to it.
+The Intel iAMT watchdog MEI driver uses the woke kernel watchdog API to configure the Intel AMT Watchdog and to send heartbeats to it.
 The default timeout of the watchdog is 120 seconds.

-If the Intel AMT is not enabled in the firmware then the watchdog client won't enumerate on the me client bus and watchdog devices won't be exposed.
+If the woke Intel AMT is not enabled in the woke firmware then the woke watchdog client won't enumerate on the woke me client bus and watchdog devices won't be exposed.

 ---
 linux-mei@linux.intel.com